 Fever, also known as pyrexia, is any body temperature that is elevated above the normal temperature of 98.6 degrees Fahrenheit.
 Body temperature fluctuates throughout the day, and can elevate due to normal everyday activities, such as exercise.
 However, an elevated temperature of 100.4 degrees Fahrenheit or higher is considered medically significant, and is usually due to an underlying medical condition.

-If the body temperature is higher than the normal temperature of 98.6F, and cannot be explained by activity level, is present.
+If the body temperature is higher than the normal temperature of 98.6F, and cannot be explained by activity level, a fever is present.
 Diagnosing this is a simple matter of taking one’s temperature with a thermometer.
 Sometimes, depending on signs and symptoms accompanying the fever, a physical exam or other tests will be ran in order to determine if the cause of the fever is infection or something else.
 Once a determination of the underlying medical condition has been made, other tests (such as a blood test) may be required to confirm the diagnosis.

 Fever Symptoms